-If it is required to show the beginning and end of the active time period of a feature, it must be encoded using the complex attribute time range, sub-attributes time of day end (see clause X.X) and time of day start (see clause X.X).
-When using these sub-attributes, all times must be encoded as Coordinated Universal Time (UTC).
-The attribute descriptions for time of day end and time of day start (see clauses X.X) states that the mandatory format is YYYYMMDDThhmmss, where T is the separator, and this format must be used.
+If it is required to show the beginning and end of the active time period of a feature, it must be encoded using the attributes time of day end (see clause X.X) and time of day start (see clause X.X).
+The attribute descriptions for time of day end and time of day start state that the mandatory format is hhmmss, and this format must be used.